Audit Committee – Terms of Reference

-- The Committee shall be appointed by the Board, on the recommendation of the Nominations Committee in consultation with the Chairman of the Audit Committee, and shall comprise a chairman and at least two other members.
+- The Committee shall be appointed by the Board, on the recommendation of the Succession and Nominations Committee in consultation with the Chairman of the Audit Committee, and shall comprise a chairman and at least two other members.

 - All members of the Committee shall be independent Non-Executive Directors, with at least one member having recent, relevant financial experience ideally with a professional qualification from one of the professional accounting bodies.
 The Chairman of the Board shall not be a member of the Committee.

 - Care should be taken to minimise the risk of any conflict of interest that might be seen to give rise to an unacceptable influence.